hirdeshkumar2407/hirdeshkumar2407/README.md

 - 🌱 I’m currently learning **Website Development**

-- 📙 My areas of are Artificial Intelligence, Blockchain, Data Science, and Website Development
+- 📙 My areas of interest are Artificial Intelligence, Blockchain, Data Science, and Website Development

 - 👨‍💻 All of my projects are available at [hirdeshkumar2407.github.io](https://github.com/hirdeshkumar2407)